unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Wendi Gao.md

-Week3 2023/10/01
+Week 3 2023/10/01

 We finished writing the proposal.
-I drew half of the user interface diagram, and modified the 'novelty' part.
+I drew half of the user interface diagram and modified the 'novelty' part.

-We have set up both basic backend and frontend.
+We have set up both the basic backend and frontend.
 Users can register new accounts now.
 I made the frontend interface.

 We have discussed the upcoming missions.
 For frontend, I will be responsible for the user part, while the others will be responsible for the campaign manager and system administrator part.

+Week 4

+User can :
+Change their name
+Post new items
+Change password with the code sent to their email.